Seifalla/Command-line-interpreter/README.md

 The tovar command executes the program cmd along with its parameters, if any, and assigns its output to the variable specified by variable.
 Like the do command, the variable PATH contains a colon-separated list of directories where nsh looks for the file to be executed.
 The file name to be executed may also be specified as a full path name or a name relative to the current directory.

-The two main components of this projects are the scanner and the parser.
-I used the software lex to generate the scanner.
-The parser was written by hand.
-The kind of parser I wrote is the recursive-descent parser.
+The two main components of this project are the scanner and the parser.
+I have used a commercial software to build the scanner.
+The recursive-descent parser has been written by hand.
 It is based on the following context-free grammar:

 start -> keywords